manosneofotistos/manosneofotistos/README.md

-Hi there, I am Manos, a professional data-driven mistake maker!

 I am a BIE @ Amazon and co-founder of [Kriton AI.](https://https://kritonai.com/).

 This GitHub is a collection of projects, experiments, and things I’ve built while working across AI, data, and systems.